 Whistleblowers

-SecureDrop programs (Freedom of the Press Foundation) mandate Tor for submissions to NY Times, Washington Post, ProPublica, Guardian.
-WhistleblowerSubmission.io recommends Tor over VPN for government use.
+SecureDrop programs (Freedom of the Press Foundation) mandate Tor for submissions to the newsrooms that host an instance (NY Times, Washington Post, ProPublica, Guardian…).
+Adding a VPN upstream additionally hides Tor usage from the submitter's ISP.

 Security researchers